mpmcauley/Boozie/README.md

 - Static typing, static scoping
 - String interpolation
 - Curly braces for closure
-- instead of semicolons, EOL characters
+- instead of semicolons, just hit enter!
 - for each loops
 - all numbers are floats - lol